EndPointCorp/end-point-blog/2014/02/19/dbdpg-utf-8-perl-postgresql.html.md

 #### Why does DBD::Pg flag everything as utf8, including simple ASCII strings with no high bit characters?

 The lovely thing about the UTF-8 scheme is that ASCII data fits nicely inside it with no changes.
-However, a bare ASCII string is still valid UTF-8, it simply doesn't have any high-bit characters.
+However, a bare ASCII string is still valid UTF-8, it simply doesn’t have any high-bit characters.
 So rather than read each string as it comes back from the database and determine if it *must* be flagged as utf8, DBD::Pg simply flags every string as utf8 because it *can*.
 In other words, every string may or may not contain actual non-ASCII characters, but either way we simply flag it because it *may* contain them, and that is good enough.
 This saves us a bit of time and effort, as we no longer have to scan every single byte coming back from the database.
 This decision to mark everything as utf8 instead of only non-ASCII strings was the most contentious decision when this new version was being developed.

 #### Why is only UTF-8 the only client_encoding that is treated special?

 There are two important reasons why we only look at UTF-8.
 First, the utf8 flag is the only flag Perl strings have, so there is no way of marking a string as any other type of encoding.
 Second, UTF-8 is unique inside Postgres as it is the universal client_encoding, which has a mapping from nearly every supported server_encoding.
 In other words, no matter what your server_encoding is set to, setting your client_encoding to UTF-8 is always a safe bet.
-It's pretty obvious at this point that UTF-8 has won the encoding wars, and is the de-facto encoding standard for Unicode.
+It’s pretty obvious at this point that UTF-8 has won the encoding wars, and is the de-facto encoding standard for Unicode.

 #### When is the client_encoding checked?
 What if I change it?